seed-run/homepage/_docs/configuring-stage-variables.md

   // Should output
   // "This is production environment" in the production stage
   // "This is development environment" in the dev stage
-  // "This is beta environment" in the newBranch stage console.log(process.env.MESSAGE);
+  // "This is alpha environment" in the alpha stage console.log(process.env.MESSAGE);

   ...